Skip to main content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 You can use EndNote to organize all of your reference materials, keep notes about materials, and even copies of the original articles.
 EndNote can do so much that it can appear overwhelming at first, but we have resources to help you get started.

-Mac Sierra, High Sierra, and Mojave Users
+MacOS Sierra, High Sierra, Mojave, and Catalina Users

-MacOS versions 10.12 (Sierra), 10.13 (High Sierra), and 10.14 (Mojave) contain features to save the contents of the Documents folder in iCloud and to "optimize" storage by storing less-used files only in iCloud online.
+MacOS versions 10.12 (Sierra), 10.13 (High Sierra), 10.14 (Mojave), and 10.15 (Catalina) contain features to save the contents of the Documents folder in iCloud and to "optimize" storage by storing less-used files only in iCloud online.
 EndNote libraries stored in iCloud, even when stored on both the hard drive and online, are subject to corruption over time.
 If you choose to store your documents in iCloud, we suggest creating a separate folder in your home folder and saving your EndNote libraries there.
 Do not store EndNote libraries in iCloud or any other cloud-syncing folder, and do not store EndNote libraries in the Documents folder if you have selected the option to store documents in iCloud.

 You can find more information on these features on the Apple support site at these locations.

 General Safety Notes

 EndNote libraries are made up of two parts: the .enl file and the .Data folder.
 These two parts must be kept together; both are needed for the library to work correctly.

 Keep EndNote libraries on your computer's local hard drive.
 Storing and editing libraries on a network drive can lead to corruption and performance issues.